 CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

-Maryland does not require general continuing education hours for RN license renewal.
-This makes it one of the few states without mandatory CE requirements for registered nurses.
+¶ Maryland does not require general continuing education hours for RN license renewal, one of the few states without mandatory CE for registered nurses.

 Maryland has approximately 90,000 licensed registered nurses serving a population of 6.2 million.
 The Baltimore-Washington corridor is home to world-renowned medical centers including Johns Hopkins Hospital, University of Maryland Medical Center, and multiple NIH-affiliated facilities.
 Maryland's proximity to DC creates a highly competitive nursing labor market.